 I am Director of the Vale Living with Lakes Centre where I run my lab, a Faculty member in the Department of Biology and the Tier 1 Canada Research Chair in Stressed Aquatic Systems.
 I worked as a senior research scientist for the Ontario Ministry of Natural Resources for 25 years before joining Laurentian as a CRC in 2003.
 I am a founding member of the Cooperative Freshwater Ecology Unit (1989), an established research group based on a partnership between the Ministry of the Environment, Ministry of Natural Resources and Laurentian University.

-Contact me if you are interested in finding out more about undergraduate, masters, or PhD research opportunities in my group.
+Contact me if you are interested in finding out more about undergraduate, masters, PhD or PDF research opportunities in my group.